- Practice Areas

 - Social life: Friends and acquaintances may be reluctant to associate with someone with a criminal record.

 - Mental health: Going to court, long prison sentences, and knowing that the criminal justice system considers you guilty can all negatively affect your psychological well-being.

 The Law Offices of M.J.
-Snyder, LLC., team works hard to protect our clients and their families from such penalties.
-To help as many people as possible, we offer all callers a free consultation.
+Snyder, LLC. team works hard to protect our clients and their families from such penalties.
+To help as many people as possible, we offer all callers a free consultation with a drug possession attorney in Philadelphia.
 This will:

 - Take only a few minutes: A member of our team can listen to each caller’s story and assess it quickly.

 - Tell you if we can help: This one brief call is all we need to figure out if we can help you or your loved one.
 If so, we can schedule an appointment at your earliest convenience.

 - Cost you nothing: This initial consultation is completely free.